colinkeenan/silentcast/localREADME.md

     - silentcast
 - Terminal
     - `silentcast`
-    - Or, if you haven't actually installed silentcast: `bash silentcast`
+    - Or, if you haven't actually installed silentcast, but installed the dependencies, downloaded and extracted silentcast-master, then: `bash silentcast` from within the extracted directory.

 Find *Silentcast* in the menu under either *Graphics* or *Multimedia*, type *silentcast* into the search box, or *ALT+F2 silentcast*.
 It can also be run from a terminal as *silentcast*.